Student compliance with Covid-19 Testing on the Loughborough campus

-The Vice Chancellor’s email to students on 13 April 2021, indicated that all students may return to the University provided they participate in regular asymptomatic testing, including immediately upon arrival back to campus.
+We have previously indicated that all students may return to the University provided they participate in regular asymptomatic testing, including immediately upon arrival back to campus.
 Thereafter, it is a requirement to take a test at least once, ideally twice, every 7 days.

 Staff may refuse to permit a student to use teaching or other facilities if the student is unable to demonstrate that they have received a negative Covid-19 test result within the last 7 days or proof of a positive test result within the last 90 days.

 Students accessing University facilities will be reminded of the requirement to take a test on a weekly basis.
 If a student does not respond and book a test within the required timescale, the following protocol will be followed:

 - The student will receive an initial email reminder six days after their last test, advising that they need to book their weekly test as soon as possible.